digital-futures-academy/airport-challenge/README_Method.md

 | ----------| ----------- | -- | --
 | Plane | - | id@String | -
 | Airport Hangar | remove(@plane) | airportHangar@Array[@string] | @void/@string

+A function called remove is introduced to the airport class.
+An let statement is introduced, which first determines the index position of a plane object in the airportHangar array.
+Once the index position has been determined, a .splice function is used to remove the plane object determined at the index position.
+A return function then declares the string: `'${plane} has departed airport.'`